Silver Bubble (1979–1980)

 The Narrative

-High inflation in the late 1970s had already made precious metals attractive hedges.
-Wealthy oil tycoon brothers Nelson Bunker Hunt and William Hunt amplified the trend: they believed paper money would become worthless and began aggressively buying silver as a tangible asset.
-Their accumulating purchases – joined by other speculators riding the trend – fueled a narrative that silver supply was tight and its price could only go higher.
+Wealthy oil tycoon brothers Nelson Bunker Hunt and William Hunt amplified this trend.
+They believed paper money would become worthless and began aggressively buying silver as a tangible asset.
+Their accumulating purchases, joined by other speculators riding the trend, fueled a narrative that silver supply was tight and its price could only go higher.
 As prices rose, more investors piled in out of fear of missing out and losing purchasing power in dollars, creating a feedback loop of rising prices and bullish sentiment.

 Warning Signs